justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-03-20-a-simple-trick-for-tinkering-in-neovim.md

 publishedDate: '2024-03-20'
 ---

 Adding little bits of custom functionality to my Neovim life is one of my favorite things to do.
 It's just so dang satisfying.
-Slamming together a little Lua snippet is easy, but the feedback look of saving, closing Neovim, opening it, and testing it is pretty tedious.
+Slamming together a little Lua snippet is easy, but the feedback loop of saving, closing Neovim, opening it, and testing it is pretty tedious.
 Here is a simple trick I use to to iterate faster.

 First I created a file inside of my Neovim config `lua/jr/custom/playground.lua`